-Throughout her career she has balanced hands-on learning with formal training, and she briefly returned to the UK to earn a Diploma in Anaesthetics.
-With her growing knowledge over 20 years working in Africa, she quickly became so experienced in all aspects of healthcare that she began running the only intensive care/Coronary Care unit in the whole of Rhodesia (now Zimbabwe).
+Throughout her career she has balanced hands-on learning with formal training.
+She briefly returned to the UK to earn a Diploma in Anaesthetics.
+With her growing knowledge over 20 years working in Africa, she quickly became so experienced in all aspects of healthcare, she began running the only intensive care/Coronary Care unit in the whole of Rhodesia (now Zimbabwe).

-In 1986 she and her family came back to the UK, where she returned to both community and hospital midwifery.
-She worked tirelessly in hospital maternity units, encouraging natural births without intervention by using aromatherapy and massage.
-In 2004 she again pursued the scientific evidence to back her understanding of good practice by earning a degree Bachelor of Science.
+In 1986 Jan and her family came back to the UK, where she returned to both community and hospital midwifery.
+She worked tirelessly in hospital maternity units, encouraging natural births, without medical intervention, by using aromatherapy and massage.
+In 2004 she again pursued the scientific evidence to back her understanding of good practice by earning a degree Bachelor of Science in Complementary (TherapyAromatherapy Route)

-Motherlylove products are registered in the EU.
-All the oils are backed by science and Jan’s own research, and she personally manages the product development.
+Motherlylove products are registered in the EU and the UK.
+All the oils are backed by science and Jan’s own research.
+She personally manages all the product development.
 The company now offers a range of massage oil blends to help women and children through all stages of life.Visit Shop